panoptesDev/Safecoin/docs/src/developing/test-validator.md

 - Jump to an arbitrary slot (`--warp-slot ...`)

 ## Installation
-The `solana-test-validator` binary ships with the Solana CLI Tool Suite.
+The `solana-test-validator` binary ships with the Safecoin CLI Tool Suite.
 [Install](/cli/install-solana-cli-tools) before continuing.

 ## Running